 • Bounded stepsize: The values \(\gamma^k\) are sufficiently small (difficult to use in practice since the values have to be smaller than some bound which is generally unknown or difficult to compute).

-• Backtracking line search: It is effective in terms of iterations, but performing the line search requires evaluating the objective function multiple times per iteration, resulting in more costly iterations.
+• Backtracking line search: This is effective in terms of iterations, but performing the line search requires evaluating the objective function multiple times per iteration, resulting in more costly iterations.

 • Diminishing stepsize: A good practical choice is a sequence satisfying \(\sum_{k=1}^\infty \gamma^k=+\infty\) and \(\sum_{k=1}^\infty (\gamma^k)^2<+\infty\).
 Two very effective examples of diminishing stepsize rules are: \[ \gamma^{k+1} = \gamma^k\left(1-\epsilon\gamma^k\right),\quad k=0,1,\dots,\quad\gamma^0<1/\epsilon, \] where \(\epsilon\in(0,1)\), and \[ \gamma^{k+1} = \frac{\gamma^k+\alpha^k}{1+\beta^k},\quad k=0,1,\dots,\quad\gamma^0=1, \] where \(\alpha^k\) and \(\beta^k\) satisfy \(0\le\alpha^k\le\beta^k\) and \(\alpha^k/\beta^k\to0\) as \(k\to\infty\) while \(\sum_k\alpha^k/\beta^k=\infty\).
 Examples of such \(\alpha^k\) and \(\beta^k\) are: \(\alpha^k=\alpha\) or \(\alpha^k=\textm{log}(k)^\alpha\), and \(\beta^k=\beta k\) or \(\beta^k=\beta \sqrt{k}\), where \(\alpha\) and \(\beta\) are given constants satisfying \(\alpha\in(0,1),\) \(\beta\in(0,1),\) and \(\alpha\le\beta\).

 SCA takes its name from the fact that the surrogate function is convex by construction.
 Differently from MM, constructing a convex surrogate function is not difficult.
 This facilitates the use of SCA in many applications.
-The SCA description is very simple as summarized in Algorithm B.8.
+SCA can be described very simply, as summarized in Algorithm B.8.

 Algorithm B.8: SCA to solve the general problem in (B.13).